Frequently Asked Questions

 When can I join the SIOP Visionary Circle?

 You can become a visionary at any time.
 If you wish to vote in a particular program year, we must receive your pledge or donation by June 30 of the prior year.

 What are some of the ways I can make my donation?

 Donations can be made several ways, including by credit card or by check.
 For credit card processing, submit your gift through our online donation platform which opens soon.

 To submit via mail, please print and complete the donation form.
 Please follow instructions and mail check as directed.

 Is my donation 100% tax deductible?

 Yes, 100% of contributions are tax deductible.
 SIOP Foundation is a nonprofit organization exempt from federal taxes under the Internal Revenue Code Section (501)(c)(3).
 EIN 34-1875995

 What are my obligations if I join?

 Our only requirement is a minimum donation of $1,000.
-The purpose of the SIOP Visionary Circle is to award innovative research grants.
-As a Visionary, you will be invited to review the finalists’ proposals, listen to their presentation (either in person or online), and submit your online vote for the winning research proposal.
+The purpose of the SIOP Visionary Circle is to award innovative project grants.
+As a Visionary, you will be invited to review the finalists’ proposals, listen to their presentation (either in person or online), and submit your online vote for the winning project.
 You also have the option to serve various volunteer roles, but it is not a requirement.
-To find out ways to get involved, click here.

 What is the process for the annual Visionary Circle?